permutationlock/zimpl/README.md

 ### Intent

-Often a generic function will wish to take a pointer as an `anytype` argument alongside an interface implementation.
-Using `PtrChild` it is simple to specify that the interface requirement is for the type that the pointer dereferences to.
+Often one will want to have generic function take a pointer as an `anytype` argument.
+Using
+`PtrChild` it is simple to specify interface requirements for the type that the pointer dereferences to.

 ```Zig